tannerkrewson/rocketcrab/README.md

 ### Creating a config file

 The config files, as mentioned above, should be fairly self explanatory.
 Along with the [config template](https://github.com/tannerkrewson/rocketcrab/blob/master/config/games/_template.ts), check out the config files of other games to see how they implement rocketcrab.
-The most important part, which will be explained here, is the `getJoinGameUrl` function.
+The most important part, which will be explained here, is the `connectToGame` function.
 This function:

 -   is `async`, which will allow you to use `await` to make `GET` or `POST` requests.
 -   needs to return an object with these properties: